tommasocerruti/tommasocerruti/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I just started my journey as a Software Engineer, keep an eye on my profile to check my latest projects!\n All the repos x-learning are dedicated to learn the x-technology.
+I just started my journey as a Software Engineer, keep an eye on my profile to check my latest projects!

+All the repos x-learning are dedicated to learn the x-technology.

 [![Tommaso's GitHub stats](https://github-readme-stats.vercel.app/api?username=tommasocerruti)](https://github.com/anuraghazra/github-readme-stats)